AnastasiiaMishchenko/Internationals/Rosemary/Lecture3.md

 **Result:** working

+**Knowledge transfer:** Coveyed the tasks completed to Elvin and Chirantha and helped them to do the same by staying back after the class

 ## Plan for Debate<a name="debate"></a>
 Planned to meet up and discuss individual points on debate. </b>
 **work:** Find points for and aganist the motion for debate